Procter buying rest of Agrolimen joint venture for $1 billion

-July 20 (Reuters) - Procter & Gamble Co said on Friday it is buying the rest of its joint venture with Spain’s Agrolimen Group for $1 billion, a move that expands its presence in the European feminine care and diaper businesses.
+(Reuters) - Procter & Gamble Co (PG.N) said on Friday it is buying the rest of its joint venture with Spain’s Agrolimen Group for $1 billion, a move that expands its presence in the European feminine care and diaper businesses.

 P&G, the world’s largest household products maker, has a 50 percent stake in the joint venture, known as Arbora & Ausonia.
 Agrolimen exercised a put option to sell the remaining 50 percent to P&G, the Cincinnati-based company said on Friday.